-Following the successful launch of the Black Shark 2 in March, the premium Black Shark 2 Pro has been revealed at an event in China.
-The Pro variant of the gaming-focused smartphone offers improvements over the standard model including faster display response times, an upgraded processor and an enhanced design, but it’s not on sale in the UK or US – not yet, anyway.
+Following the successful launch of the Black Shark 2 in March, the premium Black Shark 2 Pro was revealed in China earlier this summer.
+The Pro variant of the gaming-focused smartphone offers improvements over the standard model, including faster display response times, an upgraded processor and an enhanced design, and as of today it is officially on sale in the UK.

-Here’s all you need to know about the Black Shark 2 Pro, including the UK/US release date, pricing details and the key features of the premium smartphone.
+Here’s all you need to know about the Black Shark 2 Pro, including pricing details and key features.
 For more gaming phone inspiration, take a look at our selection of the best gaming phones.

 When will the Black Shark 2 Pro be released?

-The Black Shark 2 Pro is set to be released in China on 2 August 2019, following the reveal of the high-end gaming phone at a Beijing event on 30 July 2019.
+The Black Shark 2 Pro was released in China on 2 August 2019, following the reveal of the high-end gaming phone at a Beijing event on 30 July 2019.

 How much will the Black Shark 2 Pro cost?

-The standard Black Shark 2, which was revealed back in March 2019, is budget-friendly despite the high-end features on offer, and we expect that trend to continue with the Pro - but obviously at a higher price point than the standard model.
+The standard Black Shark 2, which was revealed back in March 2019, is budget-friendly despite the high-end features on offer.
+Naturally a little more expensive, we're pleased to find the Pro follows the same trend.

 What does the Black Shark 2 Pro offer?